Current Funeral Research

 The research project is supported, and endorsed by, an advisory committee with representatives from the University of York, Leeds Beckett university, ICCM (Institute of Cemetery and Crematorium Management), the Good Funeral Guide and SAIF (the National Society of Allied and Independent Funeral Directors).

-Prior to starting Full Circle Funerals in 2016, Sarah worked as a doctor and in a number of health and social care settings.
+Prior to starting Full Circle Funerals in 2016, Sarah worked as a doctor and in several health and social care settings.

 Dr Julie Rugg is a Senior Research Fellow at the University of York.
 Her research interests include cemetery history and cemetery policy.

-Whether it’s commenting on changes in legislation, consulting with other like-minded organisations or providing a comment for the media.
+Whether it’s commenting on changes in legislation, consulting with other like-minded organisations or providing a comment for the media – Terry Tennens is committed to ensuring the views of independent funeral directors are heard throughout the UK.

 Julie Dunk is Chief Executive of the Institute of Cemetery and Crematorium Management.
 Julie has been working in Cemeteries and Crematoria for over 20 years and has a wealth of experience in all matters relating to funerals.